nhcooper123/SPELT/README.md

 ## Using SPELT

-The package has lots of internal functions with help files but the only function you really need is SPELT:
+The package has lots of internal functions but the only function you really need is SPELT:

 	data(shorebird, package = "caper")
 	SPELT.results <- SPELT(shorebird.tree, shorebird.data,